Juji Nakada: Personal history

 Juji Nakada was born on 27 October 1870 in the northern town of Hirosaki in what is now Aomori prefecture, the son of Heisaku, "a samurai of the lowest rank in the Tsugaru domain."(Goodman 48) His father died when Nakada was four leaving his family impoverished.
 He was raised in the Methodist church.
 After studying in the Methodist Too college (Daimyo School), in 1888 he enrolled in Tokyo Eiwa Gakko, the forerunner of today's Aoyama Gakuin University, another Methodist institution.
 Pre-occupation with judo prevented his graduation.
 Nakada married on 23 February 1889.
 In 1891 he left to become a Methodist missionary to Yakumo, a small village on the island of Hokkaido.
 He subsequently served in Otaru, Etorofu island, and Odate in Akita Prefecture.

 On 20 March 1911, Nakada's wife died, leaving his only son, Ugo.
 Five months later Nakada married Ayame.
-On 14 September 1939, his second wife, Ayame, died of uterine cancer.
+On 14 September 1939, she died of uterine cancer.
 Ten days later, on 24 September 1939, Nakada died of intestinal tuberculosis at the age of 68.